Where am I?

 - Submit your application by the end of the first semester of your junior year OR by the middle of your third semester on campus if you are a transfer student.

-What are the requirements for student teaching?
+What are the requirements for the final clinical experience (student teaching)?

-When do I apply for student teaching?
+When do I apply for final clinical experience?

 - For fall placement, submit your application prior to February 1 of the year prior to student teaching.
 For a spring placement, submit your application prior to May 1 of the year prior to student teaching.

-What is the Culminating Project?
+What is the MoPTA?

 I already have a degree.
 How can I become a teacher?